Persistent homology for functionals: Generalized Morse inequalities

 To do this, we consider open quadrants

 Covering the compact set $T^{\epsilon}$ by the open quadrants $Q \left(x, x + \frac{\epsilon}{2} \right)$ for $x \in \R$, we may choose a finite subcover given by, say, $x_1,\dots, x_n$.
 We obtain

-Each of the sums $\sum_{(p,q) \in Q \left(x_i, x_i + \frac{\epsilon}{2} \right)} \n(p,q)$ over the quadrants $Q \left(x_i, x_i + \frac{\epsilon}{2} \right)$ is finite since $N$ is q-tame (which is where the name q-tame or \emph{quadrant}-tame comes from, see \cite[Section 3.8]{Chazal.2016a}). \end{proof}
+Each of the sums $\sum_{(p,q) \in Q \left(x_i, x_i + \frac{\epsilon}{2} \right)} \m(p,q)$ over the quadrants $Q \left(x_i, x_i + \frac{\epsilon}{2} \right)$ is finite since $M$ is q-tame (which is where the name q-tame or \emph{quadrant}-tame comes from, see \cite[Section 3.8]{Chazal.2016a}). \end{proof}

-Comparing to the usual Morse inequalities, the cap numbers in dimension $d$ act like the number of critical points with index $d$.
-As an analogue to the Betti numbers of the manifold appearing in the usual Morse inequalities, Morse defines quantities $p_{d}$ referred to as \emph{essential dimensions}, which, under the same assumptions as before, can be expressed in the language of persistence diagrams as
+Comparing to the classical Morse inequalities, the cap numbers in dimension $d$ play the role of the number of critical points with index $d$.
+As an analogue to the Betti numbers of the manifold appearing in the usual Morse inequalities, Morse defines quantities $p_{d}$, which we refer to as \emph{essential dimensions}.
+For a graded q-tame persistence module $M$, these can be expressed in the language of persistence diagrams as

-which is also the dimension of the colimit of the degree $d$ part of $M$.
+which agrees with the dimension of the colimit of the degree $d$ part of $M$.